 In the ABO blood grouping system, agglutination reaction takes place between the surface proteins that are found on the red blood cell surface.
-This surface protein refers to “Antigen” which also refers to as “Agglutinogen”.
-The antigens are mainly glycoproteins which are of two types namely self-antigen and foreign-antigen.
+This surface protein called antigen or agglutinogen.
+The antigens are mainly glycolipids which are of two types, namely self-antigens and foreign-antigens.

-If the antigen is foreign, it will induce the immune response by which WBCs recognizes these antigens.
-Then these WBCs starts making “Antibodies” against that particular antigen.
-Antibodies are the molecules that work against the antigen also refers to “Agglutinins” that floats in the blood plasma.
+If the antigen is foreign, it will induce the immune response, after which the WBCs come into action to recognize these antigens.
+Then the WBCs starts making antibodies against that particular antigen.
+Antibodies are the molecules that work against the antigen and also called agglutinins that float in the blood plasma.

 |Year of discovery||Discoverer||Discovery|